nitaybl/ByGoneSpoofer/README.md

-> **Note:** Inspired by the complexities of addressing a Roblox ban, ByGone Spoofer was created as an educational tool.
+> **Why Did You Create this?:** Inspired by the complexities of addressing a Roblox ban, ByGone Spoofer was created as an educational tool.
 It offers methods for managing system identifiers to help users achieve a 'clean slate,' intended for personal, non-commercial, and educational exploration.

 > **Note:** The detailed information in this README, while accurate to the script's functionality, was largely structured and written with the assistance of Google's Gemini, as the primary developer (@nitaybl) focused on coding.

 ---